 Ready to explore the unexplored?

-Are you interested in a career in communication and creative industries?
+Are you interested in a career in communication?
 Would you like to tell exciting stories in new ways and push your creative bounds?

 Our wide range of courses will give you the skills and industry knowledge you’ll need to get qualified and land a job you’ll love.
 Just like Charles Sturt University alumnus Hamish Macdonald.
 A versatile news reporter and presenter, Hamish has delivered ground-breaking news, fronted investigative documentary specials and has become a recognisable face right across Australia as a regular co-presenter on The Project.
 And it all began at Charles Sturt.
 Here’s Hamish’s story.